 Federal verification guidelines require that applicants be selected for verification by the Central Processing System (CPS) and, in certain instances, by the school.
-At Marion Technical College, federal verification is performed on all applicants selected by the CPS and any application that the college has reason to believe needs to be corrected or has conflicting documentation, and when a "Comment

-Code" or "C" Code appears on the Students SAR/ ISIR.
+At Marion Technical College, federal verification is performed on all applicants selected by the CPS and any application that the college has reason to believe needs to be corrected or has conflicting information or when a "Comment Code" ("C" Code) appears on the Students Submission Summary.
 These codes flag specific issues on a student's application.
 Each code corresponds to a specific comment text for the award year.
-A select group of these codes requires resolution before any Title IV aid can be awarded.
+A select group of these codes require resolution before any Title IV aid can be awarded.
+The output documents on which these codes appear are referred to as an FSS, FAFSA Submission Summary, for the student; and an ISIR (Institutional Student Information Report) for the school.